workflowhub-eu/about/Registering-an-existing-Workflow-RO-Crate.md

 ![](images/upload-ROcrate.PNG)

+> TIP: Make sure that the uploaded or referenced files do not contain spaces in the filename.

 ## Filling in the metadata

 The next page is basically a form to gather the necessary meta data that will be inclosed in the RO-crate.
 This will mostly be filled in automatically by parsing the metadata found in the RO-crate JSON-LD.
 For correct parsing make sure that the RO-crate is following the [specification](../Workflow-RO-Crate) and has the `.crate.zip` file extension.